ammarhakim/postgkyl/doc/cartField.md

 # Cartesian fields objects

-The `cartField` module contains two basic classes for the data manipulation - `CartField` and `CartFieldDG'.
+The `cartField` module contains two basic classes for the data manipulation - `CartField` and `CartFieldDG`.
 The later one is a child of `CartField` that includes addition variables and methods to treat discontinuous Galerkin data.